johntrogan/defender-docs/defender-endpoint/device-control-deploy-manage-gpo.md

 ## Validating XML files

-Mpcmdrun has built in functionality to validate XML files that are utilized for GPO deployments.
-This allows customers to detect any syntax errors the DC engine may encounter when parsing through the settings.
-In order to perform this validation, administrators need to copy the following Powershell script and provide the appropriate file path for their XML files containing the Device Control rules and groups.
+Mpcmdrun has built in functionality to validate XML files that are used for GPO deployments.
+This feature enables customers to detect any syntax errors the DC engine may encounter while parsing the settings.
+To perform this validation, administrators should copy the following Powershell script and provide the appropriate file path for their XML files containing the Device Control rules and groups.

 ```
 #Path to PolicyRules xml.
 Provide the filepath of the device control rules XML file